ealush/flairup/README.md

 ### One Class Per CSS Property

 To reduce bloat and improve performance, FlairUp will only add a single class per CSS property, meaning that if a certain style exists in multiple places, it will only be added as one class to the stylesheet, and be reused in all places consuming it.
+This is a much more efficient way, allowing us not to worry about de-duplication of stylis.

 ### The StyleSheet Object